Alt-er/obsidian-sync-share/README.md

 - **Publish and Share**: Easily publish and share selected notes to your private service.
 Share your knowledge with others or collaborate with teammates.
 - **Privacy and Control**: Keep your notes secure and private.
 Your data is stored in your own self-hosted service, giving you full control over your information.

+Note: Sync and share functions can be used independently, you can use only one of them, for example: just use the share function, and sync function using other obsidian plug-ins to complete is possible.

 ## Screenshots